wes-brook/Saveurs/README.md

 Saveurs is a recipe app designed to help users easily discover, organize, and personalize their cooking experience.
 It brings the world of culinary exploration to your fingertips by combining ingredient-based recipe searches with image-rich results.

+---

 # Demo
 ![Saveurs Demo](other/demo.gif)

+---

 ## Features

-- **Recipe Discovery**: Find recipes based on your available ingredients.
+- **Recipe Discovery**: Search and find recipes based on the ingredients you have available.
-- **Personalized Pantry**: Add ingredients to your pantry and get tailored recipe suggestions.
+- **Personalized Pantry**: Add and manage ingredients in your pantry to receive tailored recipe suggestions.
-- **Cuisine Selection**: Choose your preferred cuisines to tailor results.
+- **Cuisine Preferences**: Choose your preferred cuisines (e.g., Italian, Mexican, Mediterranean) to filter recipes.
-- **Image-rich Interface**: Ingredient images powered by Unsplash for a visually appealing experience.
+- **Image-rich Interface**: High-quality ingredient images powered by Unsplash for a visually appealing experience.
-- **Favorites and Saved Recipes**: Save and organize your favorite recipes for easy access.
+- **Favorites**: Save and organize your favorite recipes for easy access anytime.

+---

 ## Usage

-- **Discover Recipes**: Browse and filter recipes based on your chosen ingredients.
+1. **Discover Recipes**: Browse recipes by entering available ingredients into your pantry.
-- **Save Recipes**: Favorite recipes for future reference.
+2. **Save Recipes**: Easily save and manage your favorite recipes for later use.
-- **Customize Your Pantry**: Add ingredients and let Saveurs provide recipe ideas based on your pantry items.
+3. **Customizable Pantry**: Add and remove ingredients from your pantry to get personalized recipe suggestions.

+---

 ## Tech Stack

-- **React Native**: Cross-platform app development.
+- **React Native**: Cross-platform framework for building the mobile application.
-- **Firebase**: Authentication and backend support for user data.
+- **Firebase**: Used for user authentication and backend management.
-- **Unsplash API**: Fetch images for ingredients to create an engaging UI.
+- **Unsplash API**: Fetches high-quality ingredient images to enhance the UI.
-- **Spoonacular API**: Recipe and ingredient information.
+- **Spoonacular API**: Provides detailed recipe and ingredient data for generating recommendations.

+---

 ## Installation

+To set up and run Saveurs locally, follow these steps:

 1. Clone the repository:
    ```bash